frePPLe/frepple/doc/user-interface/getting-around/user-preferences.rst

 * | **Avatar**:
   | A small picture of yourself.
   | The uploaded picture must 1) be square (ie same height and width),
     2) be in jpeg, png or gif format and 3) be smaller than 100kB.

 * | **Password**:
   | To change the password enter the current one and twice the new value.

+* | **Reset personalization**:
+  | With the wrench icon every user can personalize the layout of each screen:
+    columns displayed, column ordering, column width, favorites, filters, ...
+  | With this option you can (re-)initialize these settings in different ways:

+    * Erase all personalizations and restart from the default settings.

+    * Inherit personalizations from another user.

+    * Copy personalizations between scenarios.

 .. image:: ../_images/user-preferences.png
    :alt: User preferences